 The frame consists of those units on Statistics Canada's Business Register with at least one operation classified to the retail sector (NAICS 44-45).
 The population is stratified by 5-digit NAICS and by size based on revenue.
 The sample is allocated to strata by revenue and selected based on probability proportional to size using Sequential Poisson sampling.
 The sampling unit is at the enterprise level.

 Data collection for this reference period: 2014-08-28 to 2014-10-15

 Data are collected directly from survey respondents.

-Data are collected through questionnaire mail out, while telephone communication (Computer Assisted Telephone Interviewing) is used for non-response and data follow-up.
-Several follow-up contacts can be made including sending out a reminder fax or letter in order to collect data.
+Monthly data are collected on a quarterly basis via electronic questionnaire and by mail out, mail back paper questionnaires, while telephone communication (Computer Assisted Telephone Interviewing) is used for non-response and data follow-up.
+Several follow-up contacts can be made including sending out an email, fax or letter reminder in order to collect data.